The Pomodoro Technique: Boosting Homework Productivity

 Why Students Procrastinate on Homework

 Procrastination is not a time management failure.
-It’s an emotional regulation failure — a strategy for avoiding the negative feelings (anxiety, boredom, self-doubt) associated with starting a difficult task.
-Research by Dr. Fuschia Sirois at Durham University and others has established that procrastinators are not lazy; they’re avoiding discomfort.
-The anticipation of sitting down and struggling through a statistics problem set or wrestling with an essay introduction is genuinely aversive.
-Avoidance provides temporary relief.
+It’s an emotional regulation failure — a strategy for avoiding the negative feelings associated with starting a difficult task.
+Research by Dr. Fuschia Sirois at Durham University confirms that procrastinators are not lazy; they’re avoiding discomfort.
 The Pomodoro Technique’s genius is that it makes the aversive thing very, very small.
-Research on task aversion and procrastination confirms this mechanism: when commitment is reduced to “just 25 minutes,” the emotional threshold for starting drops dramatically.
+When commitment is reduced to “just 25 minutes,” the emotional threshold for starting drops dramatically.

 The “Just One Pomodoro” Contract